jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 I had a 5 hour long flight, so I managed to get almost all the way through!
 I just need to write the main function and make sure everything actually works.
 Going through this closely was definitely the right move- I understand when to use which functions better, and if nothing else, have built muscle memory for writing Clojure code.

+## day 17: 05/27/2017

+After a brief hiatus to settle in at my internship, I have some time to continue on in Brave Clojure.
+Today, I will start Chapter 6: Organizing Your Project: A Librarian’s Tale.
+It's all about project organization which isn't the most intersting topic, but one of the most rewarding to spend time on getting right.

+I finished the first section on namespaces.
+Next up is "Real Project Organization."